203 Southpointe Ct, Murfreesboro, TN

 Protect the rest of your home

-Professional installers protect floors and surroundings, but you can help by removing fragile items from nearby rooms and walls along the carry path.
-Expect some dust and noise during removal and installation — it is a normal part of the process and worth it for the result.
+Professional installers lay down protection along the carry path and around the work area, but you can help by removing fragile items from nearby rooms and from walls along the route the stone will travel.
+Expect some dust and noise during the removal of old countertops — it is a normal part of the process.
+If you are sensitive to dust, you may want to close off adjacent rooms or cover nearby furniture.
+Knowing this is coming makes it far less stressful.

 Confirm the details in advance